mwang87/MassQueryLanguage_Documentation/docs/index.md

 ## What is Mass Spec Query Language

-The Mass Spec Query Langauge (MSQL) is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
+The Mass Spec Query Langauge (MassQL) is a domain specific language meant to be a succinct way to express a query in a mass spectrometry centric fashion.
 It is inspired by SQL, but it attempts to bake in assumptions of mass spectrometry to make querying much more natural for mass spectrometry users.
 Broadly we attempt to design it according to several principles: